vsvsharma/interview_ques/README.md

 63. Find the difference between the total cities and the unique cities.
 64. Find the shortest and the longest city names with its length.
 65. Find all the cities whose name is starting with vowels.
+66. Find the city in the country with more than 120000 population.
+67. Find the unique cities whose name ending with the vowels.
+68. Find the unique cities whose name starts and ends with vowels.
+69. Find the unqiue cities whose name do not start with vowels.
+70. Find the unqiue cities whose name do not end with vowels.